Cacti/documentation/syslog-plugin.md

 systemctl start snmptrapd
 ```

 3.)
-Now that snmptt and snmptrapd are started and enabled you will first need to modify the snmptrapd systemd file to include -on in the startup options
+Now that snmptt and snmptrapd are started and enabled you will first need to
+    modify the snmptrapd systemd file to include -on in the startup options

-the file is located in /etc/sysconfig/snmptrapd and should look like this after you make the change
+the file is located in /etc/sysconfig/snmptrapd and should look like this after

 ```console
 # snmptrapd command line options